EwoutH/anevicon/README.md

 ```

 ## Contributing
-Since Anevicon is an absolutely free (in sense of freedom) software, anyone can contribute to this project right now from anywhere on this planet.
+Since Anevicon is an absolutely free (in sense of freedom) software, anyone can contribute to this project from anywhere on this planet.
 But for organization reasons, you ought to read a couple of documents before you start your contribution:
  - [Code Of Conduct](https://github.com/Gymmasssorla/anevicon/blob/master/CODE_OF_CONDUCT.md)
  - [The GPLv License](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE)